 June 20, 2020 — 3PM EST

-Join us for a special Youth Storytelling Workshop with Young Voices for the Planet Director, Lynne Cherry.
-Learn how to craft your stories to change minds, change laws and change the world.
-We’ll discuss the elements of great storytelling (hero’s journey), civic tools, and how to engage with your community, media outlets and local policy-makers to make your voice heard!
+This special Youth Storytelling Workshop with Young Voices for the Planet Director, Lynne Cherry taught children how to craft their own stories to change minds, change laws and change the world.
+They discussed the elements of great storytelling (hero’s journey), civic tools, and how to engage with your community, media outlets and local policy-makers to make your voice heard!

 Lynne Cherry is a New York Times best selling children’s book author and producer/filmmaker of the award-winning Young Voices for the Planet film series, featuring youth solutions to the climate crisis and other environmental and social issues.